ygx2011/rovio_noros_laptop/README.md

 make
 ```

-Run ,go to the root dir.
+Run ,go to the project dir.
 ```
 #!command
 ./run.sh